bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image050.png?raw=true"
   style="width:40%"
+  title="1.07 JavaScript Variables Practice - Part 1"
-  alt="1.07.
-JavaScript Variables Practice - Part 1." />
+  alt="1.07 JavaScript Variables Practice - Part 1." />

 <p>We&apos;ve been talking long enough about JavaScript.
 So now it&apos;s time to
 actually get down and write some.
 And I hope you&apos;re ready to do that